fastrgv/AdaVenture/README.md

 Open a commandline terminal, and cd to the install directory, and type:

-adaventure.bat (Windows)
+adaventure.bat (Windows 64-bit)
+adaventure32.bat (Windows 32-bit)
 adaventure_osx (Mac)
 adaventure_gnu (Linux)

+The linux executable was built on [RedHat-based] Scientific-Linux to not only run well, but to rebuild easily.
+I believe this single linux executable will run on most recent distributions of linux.
+It has been tested on OpenSuse and Mint.

 Note that the Windows executable can be run on linux using wine thusly:
 	* wine binw64/adaventure64.exe

-The linux executable was built on [RedHat] Scientific-Linux to not only run well, but to rebuild easily.
-I believe this single linux executable will run on most recent distributions of linux.
-It has been tested on OpenSuse and Mint.
+Windows users note: I suggest that you DO NOT try running the linux executables under WSL [Windows Subsystem for Linux]; that mode is not supported.
+Simply use the windows version.

 Mac users can also navigate to the installation directory in Finder and click the "adaventure.app" icon named "AdaVenture".
 Note that any jerkiness experienced while running at HiDpi can be elliminated by editting the bundle-controls to force LowDpi.